See What’s Coming Soon to Altium Designer 24

 Let’s look a bit deeper at part placement for different component blocks, connectors, and other circuits.

-Creating a floor-plan of your placement is an effective way to prepare a high speed PCB layout.
-By planning ahead, you can account for groups of components as was mentioned above, rather than being surprised as they are placed at the very end of the design.
+Creating a floor plan for your location placement is an effective way to prepare a high-speed PCB layout.
+By planning ahead, you can account for groups of components as mentioned above, rather than being surprised as they are placed at the very end of the design.

 Functional Blocks

-Functional blocks of circuitry such as power conditioning, RF, digital, analog, etc., should be organized and placed as groups in order to minimize signal crossing.
-A pre-placement floor-plan will allow you to see what the signal flow between functional blocks is and how best to plan for it.
-For instance, group your power conditioning together as much as possible in order that their signals do not have to cross through sensitive areas of RF circuitry.
+Functional blocks of circuitry such as power, RF, digital, analog, etc., should be organized and placed as groups in order to minimize signal crossing.
+A pre-placement floor plan will allow you to see what the signal flow between functional blocks is and how best to plan for it.
+For instance, group your low-frequency analog together as much as possible so that high-frequency or high-speed signals do not have to cross through sensitive areas of analog circuitry.

 EMI and Connectors